Financial information and investments

 Solvency

-Veritas’ solvency strengthened and the solvency position at year-end was 1.5 times the solvency limit.
-The solvency ratio was 125.0 per cent.
+Veritas solvency remained at a secure level and the solvency position was 1.4 times the solvency limit.
+The solvency ratio was 123.7 per cent at the end of March.

 The solvency capital serves as a risk buffer for the purposes of our investment activities and against insurance risk.
 It determines the pension provider’s capacity to bear risk and pursue higher returns on investment activities.
 High investment returns increase a pension provider’s solvency and, correspondingly, the solvency decreases during weaker investment years.